robcalcroft/wishlist-api/README.md

 3. Set your port (default is 8000) - `export PORT=6666`
 4. Start the API - `npm start`

+# API Documentation
+Documentation comes in the form of Markdown documents, stored in `docs/md` or web REST API documentation located at `example.com/docs`.

 # Testing
 Install the repo with dev dependancies and run `npm test`.
 The test script builds a test database called `wishlist-test` in your PostgreSQL database and then destroys it afterwards.
 See `bin/test.sh` for info.